Allium/WithoutHeadOrFoot/_posts/2016-03-05-Greenlist-Is-The-New-Blacklist.md

 ### Stifling Protest Through Violence and Surveillance

 Those who speak out and transgress against such state-sanctioned injustice pay dearly.
-From Brazil to the Democratic Republic of Congo to China, environmental activists are harassed, detained and [killed in suspicious circumstances](https://www.globalwitness.org/en/campaigns/environmental-activists/how-many-more/).
+From Brazil to the Democratic Republic of Congo to China, environmental activists are harassed, threatened, detained and [killed in suspicious circumstances](https://www.globalwitness.org/en/campaigns/environmental-activists/how-many-more/).
 A [report published in 2014](https://www.globalwitness.org/en/campaigns/environmental-activists/deadly-environment/) by the London-based NGO Global Witness found the situation to be particularly dire in Honduras, where Berta Cáceres now joins the hundreds of subsistence farmers and native peoples who, supported by no-one, tried to defend their lands and livelihoods from seizure and degradation by corporations supported by the government, and by [the US, and others](http://www.theguardian.com/global/2014/jan/07/honduras-dirty-war-clean-energy-palm-oil-biofuels).
 The brutal tactics employed to crush these people are painful to read.

 It is wrong to compare such extreme cruelties to their counterparts in more transparent states.
 But it should be noted that the suppression of activists is also at large closer to home.
 The UK and the USA governments, for instance, increasingly classify peaceful protest groups as potential terrorist threats, and subject their members to surveillance, intimidation, disruption and, in a revelation that shocked the British public a few years ago, [infiltration](https://en.wikipedia.org/wiki/Mark_Kennedy_%28police_officer%29).